Simon Law Group - 34 Hermosa Ave, Hermosa Beach, CA 90254 - Personal Injury and Car Accident Lawyers in Hermosa Beach, CA

 No cost, no pressure, and you decide what happens next.
 Call or fill out the form and a member of our intake team will reach out promptly.

 Attorney advertising.
 This page is provided for general informational purposes and does not constitute legal advice.
 Past results do not guarantee future outcomes.
 Contacting Simon Law Group or submitting a form does not create an attorney-client relationship.
-Information current as of May 24, 2026; this is a developing situation and facts may change.
-For current evacuation orders and emergency information, refer to official sources including the Orange County Fire Authority and local authorities.
-Public information hotline: 714-628-7085.
+Information current as of June 4, 2026.
+For official updates on cleanup and recovery, refer to the Orange County Fire Authority, the Orange County Health Care Agency, and the City of Garden Grove.